jafingerhut/core.btree-vector/doc/intro.md

 The tail array serves several purposes:

-+ Because it always contains the last vector element, for non-empty vectors, it guarantees that the `peek` operation to retrieve the last element is O(1) time.
++ Because it always contains the last vector element, it guarantees that the `peek` operation to retrieve the last element is O(1) time.
-+ It makes appending an element, or removing the last element, usually O(1) time, by creating a new tail array.
-Only when the last element is removed when the tail has only 1 element, or when a new element is appended when the tail contains B elements, is the operation O(log N) time (where the base of the log is B, 32 in the PV implementation).
++ It makes appending an element, or removing the last element, O(1) time in most cases, by creating a new tail array.
+The only situations when it takes O(log N) time (log base B) is when the last vector element is removed and the tail has only 1 element, or when a new element is appended and the tail contains B elements.
-+ It makes it fast and simple to preserve the invariants that all array nodes have B=32 children, because a new node is only added to the tree when the tail contained a full B=32 elements, and a new element is appended.
++ It makes it fast and simple to preserve the invariants that all array nodes have B children, because a new array node is only added to the tree when the tail contains a full B=32 elements, then a new element is appended.

-A good property of the PV invariants, "packing everything to the left" in the tree, is that one can start at the root, and use the desired vector element index value `i` and a small O(1) amount of arithmetic to determine which child to go to next, and you will end up at the element at index `i`.
+A good property of the PV invariants, "packing everything to the left" in the tree, is that one can start at the root, and use the desired vector element index value `i` and very tiny amount of integer arithmetic to determine which child to go to next, and you will end up at the element at index `i`.

 A good source for more details on that property, and many others, with examples, is Jean Niklas L'orange's series of articles ["Understanding